 - The skills for reading develop before children encounter a book.
 This is partly driven by the quality of a parent's talk. - Research suggests that children with wider vocabularies tend to come from wealthier families. - All talk is useful!
 Children will develop their vocabulary whilst listening to directed speech, for example listening to instructions, adults or even television.
-However, when an adult talks and engages in discussion with a child about it adds so many more benefits.
+However, when an adult talks to them about it with them will add benefits.